jetbrains-academy/Functional_Programming_Scala/Monads/Monadic Laws/task.md

-There are multiple other monads not covered in this course.
+There are multiple monads not covered in this course.
 Monad is an abstract concept, and any code that fulfills certain criteria can be viewed as one.
 What are the criteria we are talking about, you may ask.
 They are called monadic laws, namely left and right identity, and associativity.

-### Identity laws
+## Identity Laws

 The first two properties are concerned with `unit`, the constructor to create monads.
 Identity laws mean that there is a special value that does nothing when a binary operator is applied to it.